Trying to diagnose and replace what's causing your 1.8L Nissan Sentra to crank but not start can leave you tearing your hair out.

-Well, there is ‘light a the end of the tunnel' because with a solid diagnostic strategy, you can do it yourself and replace the failed part, whichever it may be (or take it to have it done).
-In this article I'll show you the basics of testing/troubleshooting such a problem.
+Well, there's 'light at the end of the tunnel' because with a solid diagnostic strategy, you can do it yourself and replace whatever the faulty part is (or have it done).

-Before I jump into the specifics of troubleshooting a No Start Condition... let me tell you that a No Crank and a No Start Condition are not the same thing.
-Here's a brief description that'll help you make sense of this tutorial:
+Before I go into the details of troubleshooting an engine no-start problem, let me tell you that a no-crank and a no-start condition are not the same thing.

-Cranks but Does Not Start Condition: Means that your 1.8L Nissan's starter motor is cranking the engine but the engine is not starting.
-This is usually due to a fault in the ignition system, or in the fuel system, or there's an engine mechanical problem (like a thrown rod, etc.).
+Engine Cranks But Does Not Start: Means your 1.8L Nissan's starter motor will crank the engine but the engine won't start.
+This is usually due to a fault in the ignition system or fuel system, or a mechanical problem with the engine (like a thrown rod, etc.).

-Does Not Crank Condition: Means that the engine is not cranking when you turn the key to crank the engine.
+Engine Does Not Crank: Means the engine will not crank when you turn the key to start the engine.
 In other words, the engine doesn't turn over at all.
-This is usually due to a bad starter motor, bad ignition switch, bad neutral safety switch, or the engine is locked up.
+This is usually due to a faulty starter motor, ignition switch, neutral-safety switch, or a locked-up engine.

-If your Nissan doesn't crank and you suspect the starter motor, here's a tutorial that'll help you test it: How to Test the Starter Motor (Nissan 1.6L, 1.8L).
+If your Nissan's engine doesn't crank and you suspect the starter motor, here's a tutorial that'll help you test it:

-The most basic and the most important thing you need to know, to begin troubleshooting the No Start Condition, is that your 1.8L Nissan Sentra's engine needs 3 things to start and run.
+The most basic and important thing you need to know to start troubleshooting the engine no-start condition is that your 1.8L Nissan Sentra's engine needs 3 things to start and run.
 These are:

-When your 1.8L Nissan Sentra Cranks but Does Not Start...it's because one of these 3 things is missing from the mix.
+When your 1.8L Nissan Sentra cranks but does not start, it's because one of these three things is missing in the mix.

-So, troubleshooting the problem requires that you and I check for spark (with a spark tester), check fuel pressure, and if necessary, check the engine's health with a compression test.
+So to fix the problem, you and I need to check for spark (with a spark tester), fuel pressure, and if necessary, the internal condition of the engine with a compression test.